marrow/dsl/README.rst

 Marrow DSL takes a simpler approach than most by:

-1. Treating the domain-specific code fundamentally as lines of input _text_ which can trigger transformations, reducing lexing/parsing problems to simple string matching and manipulation.
+1. Treating the domain-specific code fundamentally as lines of input _text_ which can trigger transformations and code generation, reducing lexing/parsing problems to simple string matching and manipulation.
 This results in a basic DSL framework less than a quarter the size of an average template engine, and engines utilizing Marrow DSL a fraction of that.

 2. Ensuring transformation is seamless at module import time, allowing full utilization of Python's own internal bytecode cache as well as the existing package/module discovery and import mechanisms.